nsidc/earthaccess/docs/contributing/development.md

 pip install --editable .[dev,test,docs]
 ```

+??? note "For conda users"

+    For your convenience, there is a `environment-dev.yml` file at the root of this
+    repository.
+You can create a dev environment quickly with:

+    ```bash
+    conda env create --file environment-dev.yml
+    ```

 ## Managing Dependencies

 If you need to add a new dependency, edit `pyproject.toml` and insert the dependency in